Search Ask the Dietitian

 Boy is that a combination of specialties.
 I applaud your interest in nutrition.

 I have a bachelors in dietetics with a minor in chemistry from Univ of N Colorado in Greeley and a masters in nutrition with a minor in counseling and guidance from North Dakota State University in Fargo.
-I am a Registered Dietitian with the American Dietetic Association and licensed dietitian in the state of Minnesota.
+I am a registered dietitian with the Academy of Nutrition and Dietetics and licensed dietitian in the state of Minnesota.
 Many states require licensure of any person providing dietetic or nutrition services and usually states provide reciprocity.
 I have worked as a clinical dietitian for over 26 years.
 You can read further about my work experience in my bio at http://www.dietitian.com/bio.html or clicking on my name in the Ask the Dietitian banner on my home page.

 BMI is an estimate of percent body fat.
 You are not 50% fat!
 I am testing a new calculator that will display a person's BMI result and yours is 41.